 We encourage you to contact Dynatrace Support or Dynatrace One, our 24/7 premium support, where you can get assistance as well as the IP address list.

-You can get the current IP address list right from the public API and automatically whitelist addresses using an API call.
+You can get the current IP address list right from the public API and automatically allow all the addresses using an API call.
 The whole set of addresses is returned in the JSON property

 The Dynatrace API allows you to pull data such as the IP addresses of the Dynatrace synthetic public monitoring locations with a simple GET request.
 For example, if you want to get all the IP addresses based on AWS, you would execute a call like this: